camcast04/BetterReads/README.md

 # BetterReads

 ## Introduction
 [BetterReads]() is a social platform, geared towards book-lovers, created with Node.js, Express, MongoDB, React, and Mongoose.
 This platform allows users to login and create lists of their favorite books, books they did not finish, and books to read.
-Users can review books and provide ratings, and comment on each other’s reviews.
+Users can review books, provide ratings, and comment on each other’s reviews.

 ## Technology Stack
 - **Backend**: Node.js, Express, API